skeller1/extr/readme.md

 # __ExtR__

-__UNDER DEVELOPMENT!!!!! first stable release in begin of February 2012__

-__An open source Ruby on Rails 3.1.x engine for using ExtDirect in Rails Applications.__
+__An open source Ruby on Rails 3.x engine for using ExtDirect in Rails Applications.__

-ExtR is an Rails 3.1.x compatible implementation of the [Ext.Direct API specification](http://bla.de) from the famous [Sencha Ext Js Framework](http://www.sencha.com/).
+ExtR is an Rails 3.x compatible implementation of the [Ext.Direct API specification](http://www.sencha.com/products/extjs/extdirect) from the famous [Sencha Ext Js Framework](http://www.sencha.com/).
 If you want to write Ext Js UI's with the power of Ruby have a look at [Netzke](http://netzke.org/), the brilliant Sencha Ext JS and Ruby on Rails component framework.

 ## Intension